 JOEY DIESEL DADDIEGO vs. “CAULIFLOWER” CHASE BROWN- 4.25/10

-Brown is that stupid guy who eats Cauliflower on his way to the ring that made me rant on ROH TV earlier this year.
+Brown is that stupid guy who eats Cauliflower on his way to the ring that made me rant on ROH to TV earlier this year.
 His presence still makes me want to scream.
 As for Daddiego… if he is still a member of the House of Truth (as his music indicates), then shouldn’t someone be out here with him?
 I can understand not wanting to have Lethal out here because he’s the champ and seconding someone could be seen as below his station, but you could have at least had him out here to do commentary instead of Whitmer.
 But even if you don’t want Lethal out here at all, there is no reason why Taeler Hendrix shouldn’t be out here with him.
 Everything we have seen since Truth’s injury a few months ago seems to indicate that she is the person who has taken over the “ringside strategy” aspect of Truth’s managerial duties… so why isn’t she out here doing her job for a fellow member of the House of Truth?

 The match was short.
-As far as I can tell, the point of this match was to get over that Diesel has a new finisher.
+As far as I can tell, the point of this match was to get over the Diesel has a new finisher.
 Kevin Kelly kept calling it a “Package Piledriver” but it clearly wasn’t anything close to that.
 Also, if the sole purpose of this match was to get over Daddiego’s new finisher, did we really need to book the Cauliflower Cocksucker or whatever his name is?
 Was every other wrestler within driving distance with a non-idiotic gimmick busy that night?
 Is the ROH Dojo so bad that one of Delirious’ students couldn’t have just gotten squashed?
 I mean come on.
 It’s like they try to book these embarrassing goofballs on purpose.

 Whitmer decides to criticize the quality of the clothing of the ring announcer.
 This was Kevin Kelly’s cue to tell us that Bobby Cruise is off this weekend so Scarlett Bordeuax was supposed to be the ring announcer but this guy had to be called in at the last minute because Kelly Klein did something to Scarlett at this afternoon’s Women of Honor show.
 “You have to see it for yourself, fans,” he says.
 Imagine that.
 Something happens at a VOD show and they encourage me to buy the show to see what happened.
 Can you imagine if they put this much effort into promoting the VODs of the live ROH shows with events that are supposed to matter instead of the going-nowhere Women of Honor division?
 I shudder to think how much time and money ROH could be spending on other things if they weren’t trying to push this “Women of Honor” crap with ODB, Sumie Sakai, Candice LeRae and a bunch of women who aren’t good enough to be used in the well-respected women’s promotions.